HairyDuck/ElasticPHP/README.md

 ## Error Handling

-miniES uses the HTTP status code to indicate the success or failure of a request.
+ElasticPHP uses the HTTP status code to indicate the success or failure of a request.
 You can check the status code and response using the following code:

 ```php
 $status = $response['status_code'];